MLinkPlanner 2.0

 Coverage reports can be saved as an interactive web page, an image file, or a KMZ file.

-Save the coverage as a webpage – Saves as a webpage.
-The index.html file (this is a page script), the bs.png file (the base station icon), and the folder of the coverage tile pyramid in the format {Z} / {X} / {Y} will be saved to the folder selected by the user.
-To view the result, open the index.html file in any web browser.
-This page can also be placed on a web server for viewing in any browser and on any of the operating systems (Windows, Mac, iOS, Android, Linux).
+Save the coverage as a webpage – This option saves the coverage as a webpage.
+It will save the index.html file (the page script), the bs.png file (the base station icon), and the folder containing the coverage tile pyramid in the {Z}/{X}/{Y} format to the folder selected by the user.
+To view the result, the user can open the index.html file in any web browser.
+This page can also be placed on a web server for viewing in any browser and on any operating system (Windows, Mac, iOS, Android, Linux).

 The webpage allows you to:

-- Choose a base map from four different base maps
+- Choose a base map from four different options

 - Display the legend

-- Display the map zoom and the map scale and current coordinates of the cursor (in the decimal system and DMS)
+- Display the map zoom level, map scale, and current cursor coordinates (in both decimal and DMS formats)

-To view an interactive webpage, you need an Internet connection.
+To view an interactive webpage, an Internet connection is required.

-The folder with the pyramid of tiles can be connected to any GIS that supports working with tiles (i.e.: QGIS, ArcGIS, MapInfo), which will demonstrate the result of calculating the radio coverage as a layer on any GIS.
+The folder containing the tile pyramid can be connected to any GIS that supports working with tiles (e.g., QGIS, ArcGIS, MapInfo), allowing you to display the result of the coverage prediction as a layer on any GIS.

-Save the coverage as a GeoTIFF file - Saves the result of coverage prediction as save the PtMP coverage as a GeoTIFF file in the Web Mercator projection.
-For further work with the coverage file in third-party GIS.
+Save the coverage as a GeoTIFF file - This option saves the result of the coverage prediction as a GeoTIFF file in the Web Mercator projection for further work with third-party GIS.

-Save coverage, sites, and links as a KMZ file - Saves the coverage, sites as well as Point-to-Point and Point-to-Multipoint links as a KMZ file, which can be opened in Google Earth.
+Save coverage, sites, and links as a KMZ file - This option saves the coverage, sites, and Point-to-Point and Point-to-Multipoint links as a KMZ file, which can be opened in Google Earth

 Two Coverage Calculation Comparison

-MLinkPlanner allows you to perform a visual comparison of the two coverage prediction results.
-Therefore, you can evaluate the effect on coverage of a change in various parameters of the base and subscriber stations of the PtMP network.
+MLinkPlanner allows you to perform a visual comparison of two coverage prediction results.
+This enables you to evaluate the effect of changes in various parameters of the base and subscriber stations of the PtMP network on coverage.

-To add the performed calculation to the comparison, click the Add Coverage to Compare button on the top toolbar.
-Now, when you go to the Compare coverage menu of the main toolbar, this calculation result will be located on the left side of the screen.
-Whereas on the right side of the screen, the result of the current coverage calculation will be displayed.
-Now, for example, you can change the height of the sector or sectors of active BSs, and after performing the coverage calculation, you can see how these changes were reflected in the result compared to the previous calculation.
+To add a performed prediction to the comparison, click the Add Coverage to Compare button on the top toolbar.
+When you go to the Compare coverage menu on the main toolbar, this calculation result will be displayed on the left side of the screen, while the result of the current coverage will be displayed on the right side.
+For example, you can change the height of the sector or sectors of active BSs and, after performing the coverage prediction, see how these changes are reflected in the result compared to the previous one.

-Manage maps in the left and right panels (map shift and zoom) independently of each other.
-It is convenient to perform this operation with the mouse by dragging and rotating the wheel.
-By controlling the maps in this way, one can compare in small details the two results of coverage calculating.
+You can manage maps in the left and right panels (map shift and zoom) independently of each other.
+This can be done conveniently with a mouse by dragging and rotating the wheel.
+By controlling maps in this way, you can compare two coverage calculation results in detail.

 Figure 20.
 Coverage Study Details for Strongest Server